bramwillemse/bw-home/site/content/articles/2019-08-07-book-shape-up.md

 {{< button icon="link" label="Read Shape Up" url="https://basecamp.com/shapeup/" >}}

-_And be sure to check [other books by Basecamp authors](https://basecamp.com/books/).
+_Be sure to check [other books by Basecamp authors](https://basecamp.com/books/).
 They're all great!_

+_Do you like to read?
+[Find me on Goodreads](https://www.goodreads.com/bramwillemse), to see what I'm reading.
+Sometimes I even drop a short review :)_